Center-right seeks to keep power in key German state vote

 BERLIN (AP) — Voting opened Sunday in Germany’s most populous state, where the center-right Christian Democrats are hoping to retain power against a challenge from the left.

-The election in North Rhine-Westphalia, home to almost 18 million people, is an important test for Chancellor Olaf Scholz and his center-left Social Democratic Party.
+The election in North Rhine-Westphalia is an important test for Chancellor Olaf Scholz and his center-left Social Democratic Party.
 His government at the national level has faced a challenging start tackling the fallout from the pandemic and the war in Ukraine.

 Recent polls indicate the alliance could struggle to gain a majority amid a strong challenge from the environmentalist Greens.
 Alongside education and crime, the issue of tackling the causes and effects of climate change in the state — with its long history of heavy industry — has become an important election issue.